myyc/persoarabic_xkb_layout/README.md

   I couldn't be bothered to replicate it fully.
 * It should include everything, including vocalisation, shadda, sukun, آ أ إ ئ ژ etc.
+* Vocalisation + shadda / sukun are all triggered by alt plus simple letter (a, i, o, u, k, w).
+I don't like O and K but U is crowded right now.
+Alt+shift for tanwin.

 # TODO